Henry Conwell: Ordination

 Many of the clergy who served under him in Armagh recommended that the Pope appoint Conwell to head the diocese permanently.
 Some opposed him, accusing him of being frequently absent from his parish to visit France and Scotland.
-The British government also objected, favoring Patrick Curtis instead, as they saw him as more friendly to their interests.
+The British government also objected, favouring Patrick Curtis instead, as they saw him as more friendly to their interests.
 Pope Pius VII appointed Curtis to Armagh, offering Conwell instead a choice of the sees of Philadelphia or Madras; Conwell chose Philadelphia.
-Now more than 70 years old, he was ordained bishop in London on September 24, 1819, by Bishop William Poynter, the Vicar Apostolic of the London District, assisted by Fathers James Bramston and Joseph Francis Carpue.
+Now more than 70 years old, he was ordained bishop in London on 24 September 1819, by Bishop William Poynter, the Vicar Apostolic of the London District, assisted by Fathers James Bramston and Joseph Francis Carpue.

 The see of Philadelphia had been vacant since the death of Bishop Michael Francis Egan in 1814, despite several efforts to fill it.
 Archbishop John Carroll of Baltimore, whose province included Philadelphia, had considered no fewer than fifteen priests for the position; some had been ruled out for one reason or another, and others (including the apostolic administrator, Louis de Barth) had turned the job down.
 Part of the delay was logistical—Carroll was unsure of the exact procedure for selecting a candidate in the recently erected province—but part was due to the perceived undesirability of the post, which oversaw only a few small churches in a part of the nation with few Catholics.

 There was also a significant dispute (known as trusteeism) over the rights of churches' lay trustees that was likely to complicate the job of running the diocese.
 In Europe, the Church owned property and directly controlled its parishes through the clergy.
-In the United States, however, early Catholic churches were typically founded by laymen who purchased the property, and erected the church buildings.
+In the United States, however, early Catholic churches were typically founded by laymen who purchased the property and erected the church buildings.
 Those laypeople accordingly demanded some control over the administration of the parish, even after the arrival of clergy from Europe who held the traditional view of parish organization.
 In a larger sense, the dispute represented a difference in understandings of authority between Americans and Europeans.